wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 ```
 > Proportional element of PID control

-The Ki constant multiplies with the summation of steady-state error to move the robot incrementally towards its setpoint.
-Ki adds more precision to the system, so that once Kp brings the robot close to its setpoint, the Ki integration can cover the remaining distance.
-The combination of Kp and Ki is used in the PI control configuration of PID to quickly (Kp) and precisely (Ki) reach a setpoint.
+The Ki constant multiplies with the summation of steady-state error to move the robot incrementally towards its set-point.
+Ki adds more precision to the system, so that once Kp brings the robot close to its set-point, the Ki integration can cover the remaining distance.
+The combination of Kp and Ki is used in the PI control configuration of PID to quickly (Kp) and precisely (Ki) reach a set-point.

 ```cpp
 float integral = prev_integral + (error * (delay_time/(float)1000));